ahma-hub/analysis/README.md

 │
 │
 ├── dl_analysis
 │   │── evaluate.py            			#> code to predict MLP and CNN using pretrained models
 │   │── training.py            			#> code to train MLP and CNN and store models
 |   |                          			# according to best validation accuracy
 │   │── evaluation_log_DL.txt  			#> output log file with stored accuracies on the testing dataset
-|   |── training_log_mlp.txt   #> output log file with stored validation accuracies
+|   |── training_log_reduced_dataset_mlp.txt    #> output log file with stored validation accuracies
 |   |                          			# on the reduced dataset for the mlp neural network over all scenarios and bandwidths
-|   |── training_log_cnn.txt   #> output log file with stored validation accuracies
+|   |── training_log_reduced_dataset_cnn.txt    #> output log file with stored validation accuracies
 |   |                          			# on the reduced dataset for the cnn neural network over all scenarios and bandwidths
 |
 │
 │